Skip to main content

 Affordability

-ECEC for children under 3 years of age
+ECEC for children under 3 years old

 The private not-for-profit and for-profit sectors constitute the main education and care providers for children under three years old.

-Law No 2/2022, 3 January establishes the gradual extension of free places for all children attending crèches managed by private not-for-profit institutions (IPSS and other legally equivalent institutions) with a cooperation agreement with the MTSSS, as well as in childminders managed by the ISS, I. P.
+Law No. 2/2022, 3 January establishes the gradual extension of free places for all children attending crèches managed by private not-for-profit institutions (IPSS and other legally equivalent institutions) with a cooperation agreement with the MTSSS, as well as in childminders managed by the ISS, I. P.

-Ordinance No. 305/2022, 22 December determines that, from 1 January 2023, free crèche services will be extended to children born on or after 1 September 2021, who attend crèches on the private for-profit network and IPSS without a cooperation agreement located in municipalities with no free places at IPSS with a cooperation agreement or the Santa Casa da Misericórdia de Lisboa (SCML).
 This allowance is valid for the years the child attends the crèche or is cared for by childminders.
 Children not covered by this measure, i.e., born before 1 September 2021, and who are not in the first and second family contribution income brackets, will pay an amount according to their income, in addition to the fixed contribution paid by the State.

-ECEC for children aged 3 and over
+ECEC for children aged 3 years and over

 The public and private not-for-profit pre-primary schools that children attend from age three are free of charge for 25 hours a week.
-Parents’ and guardians’ contributions to the cost of family support services (which includes lunch and extra hours after the teaching component) in pre-primary settings is regulated by Joint Order No 300/97, 4 September.
+Parents’ and guardians’ contributions to the cost of family support services (which includes lunch and extra hours after the teaching component) in pre-primary settings is regulated by Joint Order No. 300/97, 4 September.
 Subsidies are established annually via specific legislation and families’ contributions are calculated according to income.

 To ensure that the daily five-hour teaching component (i.e., 25 hours a week) ministered by pre-primary teachers is free, there has been a strategy of consolidating partnerships via cooperation protocols between the Ministry of Education (ME), the Ministry of Labour, Solidarity and Social Security (MTSSS), the Private Institution of Social Solidarity Union (UIPSS), Portuguese Charities Union (UMP) and the Portuguese Mutual Societies Union.
-As such, children who attend both the public network and publicly funded ECEC (IPSS) are entitled to education and access to out of hours provision and family support, providing meals and an extended timetable beyond the five daily teaching hours (Article 16, Pre-Primary Education Framework Law, Law No 5/97, 10 February).
+As such, children who attend both the public network and publicly funded ECEC (IPSS) are entitled to education and access to out of hours provision and family support, providing meals and an extended timetable beyond the five daily teaching hours (Article 16, Pre-Primary Education Framework Law, Law No. 5/97, 10 February).

 Once financial support is established, agreements can be signed between the state and institutions, in the case of the private not-for-profit network, and between these and the local authorities, in the case of the public network.
 In most cases, the transport of children (family home) is paid for by the local authorities.
 The costs families incur with ECEC fees for children of all ages are tax deductible.